 circa 1950 CE

-The first door was installed during the reign of King Abdul Aziz, which was made of aluminum supported with bars of iron and covered with plates of silver plated with gold, however, the lock used dated back to 1891.
+The first door in the Saudi era was installed during the reign of King Abdul Aziz, which was made of aluminum supported with bars of iron and covered with plates of silver plated with gold, however, the lock used dated back to 1891.
 It is noteworthy that during the Saudi era, the Kaaba door was changed twice, once during the first Saudi expansion and once during the Second Saudi expansion of Masjid al-Haram.
 This particular door of Bait ul-Allah, served for about thiry years only, and is now housed in the Exhibition of the Haramain's Architecture.

 circa 1978 CE